 Practicing good oral hygiene is also important, as well as limiting the amount of sugary and yeast-containing foods that you eat.

 Your dentist will develop a treatment plan for you based on your specific condition and the nature of your oral thrush infection.
-Medications used in the treatment of oral thrush include antifungal mouth rinses, lozenges, creams and oral tablets.
-In some cases, a combination of oral tablets and lozenges are used to treat severe oral thrush infections.
-As many as 14 days of treatment with antifungal medications may be necessary to treat severe oral thrush infections.
+Medications include antifungal mouth rinses, lozenges, creams and oral tablets.
+In some cases, a combination of oral tablets and lozenges are used to treat severe infections.
+As many as 14 days of treatment with antifungal medications may be necessary to treat severe infections.

 In some instances, generic brands of the medications are available, which will help to lessen the cost of any treatment regimen prescribed for you by your dentist.
 Dental insurance will cover the cost of prescription medications to treat oral thrush, and some medications are available over-the-counter.

-Oral tablets of fluconazole may also be used to treat oral thrush (with an estimated wholesale price of $104.00 for treatment).
+Oral tablets of fluconazole may also be used (with an estimated wholesale price of $104.00 for treatment).
 Other antifungal medications are also available and may be prescribed by your dentist depending upon your condition and diagnosis.